magland/figpack-overview-presentation/index.md

 ::: incremental
 * Static plots are great for papers, but limited for exploring complex data.
 * Interactive plots often require Jupyter notebooks or servers.
-* Sharing rich visualizations is hard — dependencies, data, and formats rarely travel well.
+* Sharing rich visualizations can be difficult.
 * Large datasets overwhelm most browser-based tools.
 :::